uhh-lt/lt-expertfinder/README.md

 - Startup all the containers: docker-compose -f docker-compose-prod.yml up -d -- Please note that this file utilizes our latest published Docker container of LT Expertfinder that is available at https://cloud.docker.com/u/uhhlt/repository/docker/uhhlt/xpertfinder

-#### 3. Import the ACL Anthology Network (AAN) data
+#### 3.1 Import the ACL Anthology Network (AAN) data
 - Download the AAN dataset from http://tangra.cs.yale.edu/newaan/index.php/home/download
 - Extract the *.tar.gz, Let's assume the path on your local machine to AAN is now /path/to/aanrelease2014/
 - Navigate to the tools directory shipped with LT Expertfinder: cd /path/to/lt-expertfinder/tools/
-- (For the next step, please make sure that the MySQL Database as well as the Elasticsearch Index are running with docker ps as we are now going to import the AAN)
+- (For the next step, please make sure that the Elasticsearch Docker is running with docker ps as we are now going to import the AAN)
-- Import the AAN full text PDFs: python import_aan_elasticsearch.py -a /path/to/aanrelease2014/aan/
+- Import the AAN full text PDFs: python import_aan_elasticsearch.py -a /path/to/aan/
     - This will take a while, you can continue with the next import
-- Import the network information: python import_aan_mysql.py -a /path/to/aanrelease2014/aan/
-- Wait until the Imports are finished
+- Wait until the import is finished

+#### 3.2 Import the MySQL Dump
+In this step, you will import authors, documents, their relations (citations, collaborations, authorships), extracted keywords, WikiData crawl and GoogleScholar crawl that contain further information about each author from our provided MySQL dump.
+Instead of using the MySQL Dump, you can also manually recreate the database with our scripts.
+However, this will take some time.
+If you want to contruct the database yourself, please read the instructions here.
+- Make sure that docker containers are running: docker ps
+- Copy SQL backup to MySQL Docker Container: docker cp /path/to/lt-expertfinder/datasets/mysql_dump.sql docker_mysql_1:mysql_dump.sql
+- Connect to MySQL docker: docker exec -ti docker_mysql_1 bash
+- Apply backup: mysql -uroot -p xpertfinder < xpertfinder_backup.sql
+- exit

 #### 4. Restart the Docker Containers
 - Switch to the docker directory: cd /path/to/lt-expertfinder/docker